 - 30% Vanguard Total Bond Market Index Fund

-In this example, the investor can use one mutual fund company, Vanguard Investments, which has a great selection of no-load index funds, while using funds that provide broad diversification across different market capitalizations, worldwide exposure, and broad bond market exposure.
+In this example, you can use one mutual fund company, Vanguard Investments, which offers many no-load index funds.
+The funds chosen provide broad diversification, varied market capitalizations, worldwide exposure, and broad bond market exposure.

-Rather than creating your own lazy portfolio, you can choose the laziest portfolio of all: the one-fund portfolio.
-You can use a balanced fund, which will typically have a stated and fixed allocation of stocks, bonds, and cash.
-For example, many balanced funds have a moderate mix of 60% stocks, 30% bonds, and 10% cash.
-Others are either more aggressive or more conservative.
+You can also choose the laziest portfolio of all: the one-fund portfolio.
+To do this, select a balanced fund, which will often have a stated and fixed allocation of stocks, bonds, and cash.
+For instance, many balanced funds contain a mix of 60% stocks, 30% bonds, and 10% cash.

-Target-Date Funds are the ultimate "lazy portfolio," but there are no one-size-fits-all funds.
-For example, an extremely conservative investor may not be comfortable with a target-date fund allocation if the allocation is too aggressive for their particular risk tolerance.
-Therefore you may want to do a little homework before investing by checking the asset allocation of the target-date fund.
+Target-date funds are the ultimate "lazy portfolio," but there are no one-size-fits-all funds.
+If you invest conservatively, you'll want to avoid funds with an aggressive allocation.
+You may want to do a little homework before you invest, by checking the asset allocation of the target-date fund you had in mind.